elianabuenaventura/data_wrangling_tools/README.md

 match_column_values.py also saves all the matches to a single csv file.
 This will make it clear which sequences match, what the matching sequence is and where did it match.
 This script also saves the results in a .cvs file, which eases visualization and data interpretation.

+## Search for keywords in selected PubMed abstracts
+This Python script searches for keywords in a series of PubMed abstracts

+This example can be applied to perform very simple text mining and can be compared to the “find” tool in Microsoft Word.
+It might stop on the first occurence.

+## Find transcription factor binding sites